edmundsj/VentilatorController/README.md

 - Software can communicate with ventilator for extended period of time (days)
 - After writing settings to ventilator, settings are in fact changed

+## Open Questions
+- Why does the MEDIBUS specification say that the data codes are 2 bytes long, but all the data bytes specified in the ICU device command sspecification have 1-byte long data codes?
+This is true for alarms as well.
+Do we need to add some known value to these to encode them?

 ## Naming
 All alarm names are camel-case concatenated from their descriptions in the MEDIBUS for Intensive Care Devices Specification (Draeger Intensive Care Device Commands below)